 Additionally, because you’re creating “new” content for each translation, you’re able to edit metadata information for each translation, like your Yoast SEO settings.

-The core version of Polylang is available for free at WordPress.org.
+The core version of Polylang is available as a free plugin at WordPress.org.
 Then, there are also several pro versions for:

 Unlike the previous three translation plugins, Weglot is a hosted SaaS-style translation service.